tedneward/Research/content/languages/tcl.md

 ### Implementations:

 * C: [Jim Tcl](http://jim.tcl-lang.org/): Largely compatible with Tcl 8.5 with its own additions.
+* C: [Picol](https://chiselapp.com/user/dbohdan/repository/picol/): A header-only library interpreter for a limited dialect of Tcl.
 * JVM: [JTcl](https://github.com/jtcl-project/jtcl): Tcl 8.4 with some 8.5 features for the JVM.
+* Rust: [Molt](https://github.com/wduquette/molt): A minimal Tcl implementation for Rust applications and libraries.

 ### Inspired by Tcl: